clementvidon/Makefile_tutor/README.md

 Addressed to beginners and not to newcomers, the idea behind this tutorial is to focus on the essentials.
-The basics such as syntax specifications or anything not directly related to the template we are going to create will not be covered here.
+The basics such as syntax specifications or anything not directly related to the template we are going to explore will not be covered here.

 Initially intended to help 42 students to step up their Makefile skills through